RahulDewangan21/canvas_fashion_website/README.md

-# Immemorial Project
+# VogueCanvas Project

-This is a photography website built with React JS, React Router, Tailwind CSS, GSAP animation, and GSAP ScrollTrigger.
+This is a canvas photography website built with React JS, React Router, Tailwind CSS, GSAP animation, and GSAP ScrollTrigger.
 The website provides a seamless browsing experience for our users, with a beautiful and responsive design that showcases our photography in the best possible way.

 ## Project Features